PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-04 19:13:58
+Last updated: 2024-04-04 19:14:31
-Random Quote: In King's Landing, there are two sorts of people.
-The players and the pieces.  -  Petyr Baelish
+Random Quote: The plan was to kill you and take the kid.
+But after what happened last night, I couldn't go through with it. - Greef Karga